ADU Building

 Customer Reviews

 Accessory Dwelling Units are often described as a way to add space.
-In practice, building an ADU is closer to solving a site puzzle than adding a room.
-The unit may be smaller than a primary residence, but the decisions surrounding it are often more constrained.
+In practice, building an ADU is closer to solving a site puzzle than adding a room—much like integrating a new structure into the vibrant neighborhoods around Biscayne Bay or near the historic Vizcaya Museum.
+The unit may be smaller than a primary residence, but the decisions surrounding it are often more constrained, akin to the careful planning seen in Wynwood Walls.

 An ADU has to fit within an existing property that already has its own limits.
 Utilities are already in place.
 Access is already defined.
 Drainage behaves a certain way.
 Neighbors and setbacks already exist.
 None of that resets just because a second structure is added.